divVerent/midiconverser/README.md

 # MIDI Converser

-Converter and player for MIDI files to play hymns in church.
+Converter and player for MIDI files to play hymns in church on electronic organs.

+Runs on Linux with ALSA and an USB MIDI device (or, for local testing, with FluidSynth).

 ## Usage